Originally published: May 20, 2016 | Last updated: February 26, 2026

 Key facts about Self-Proving Affidavits:

-- The affidavit must be signed in the presence of a Notary Public
+- The affidavit must receive signatures during a Notary Public appearance

 - Some US states (Maryland, Ohio, Vermont, District of Columbia) do not offer this option